 Staying informed about tax law updates

 Self-employed professionals need to track Portuguese tax legislation changes through official channels.
 The Portuguese tax authority (Autoridade Tributária e Aduaneira) updates its requirements for independent workers regularly.
-A professional’s tax obligations include proper registration with authorities, accurate tax returns submission, and social security contributions of 21.4%.
+A professional’s tax obligations include proper registration with authorities, accurate tax return submission, and social security contributions of 21.4%.

 Documentation Requirements Table: